-- The number of commuter permits per zone or block (existing or future) would be limited to attain approximately 85% on-street parking occupancy during peak daytime periods.
-The City would conduct counts during peak periods in the identified area to determine the 85% occupancy inventory. - For existing RPP zones, property owners can petition to opt-in to the commuter permit pilot through a process where 51% of property owners on the block vote to participate. - For newly proposed RPP zones, commuter permit pilot participation can be required should the DPW staff and Commission determine that the street/zone has additional daytime capacity up to the 85% occupancy goal. - Commuter permits would be limited to daytime work hours (e.g. 7:30am to 5:30pm) to provide more on-street availability for residents during the evening and overnight. - Each dwelling unit in RPP zones participating in the commuter permit pilot will have the opportunity to get their first three residential parking passes free of charge up to an \$80/year savings.
+The number of commuter permits per zone or block (existing or future) would be limited to attain approximately 85% on street parking occupancy during peak daytime periods.
+The City would conduct counts during peak periods in the identified area to determine the 85% occupancy inventory.

-• It is recommended that commuter permits be issued quarterly at a cost of \$120 per quarter, or at a cost determined by the Public Works Commission.
+- For existing RPP areas, property owners can petition to opt-in to the commuter permit pilot through a process where 51% of property owners on the block vote to participate. - For newly proposed RPP zones, commuter permit pilot participation can be required should the DPW staff and Commission determine that the street/zone has additional daytime capacity up to the 85% occupancy goal either before or after RPP designation. - Commuter permits would be limited to daytime work hours (e.g. 7:30am to 5:30pm) to provide more on street availability for residents during the evening and overnight. - Each dwelling unit in RPP zones participating in the commuter permit pilot will have the opportunity to purchase permits at a discounted rate. - It is recommended that commuter permits be issued quarterly at a cost of \$120 per quarter, or at a cost determined by the Public Works Commission.